Jigoku/redeclipse_server/README.md

 This is the slackbuild script i use for deploying a redeclipse server onto a Rasperry Pi box running slackware linux.

-Included are a cron script to keep the server online in the event of a crash, and an /etc/rc.d/ script to manage the server.
+Included are a cron script to keep the server online in the event of a crash, automatically restarting the server within 1 minute, and an /etc/rc.d/ script to start or stop the service.

-Data files are stored in /etc/redeclipse
+- Place your server maps in /etc/redeclipse/maps
-Eg; Place your maps into /etc/redeclipse/maps
+- servinit.cfg should be at /etc/redeclipse/servinit.cfg

 ## How to deploy